-Iranian Cheetah Society (ICS) is a non-governmental, non-profitable organization in order to save the biodiversity with the Asiatic cheetah as flagship species which is left only in Iran.
-The ICS is a sophisticated NGO devoted to save the Iranian “Big Five” Carnivores which are normally in conflict with local communities.
-It has been established in 2001 (registeration number 13640) and just celebrated its “first decade of biodiversity conservation”.
+Iranian Cheetah Society (ICS) is a non-governmental, non-profitable organization to save the biodiversity with the Asiatic cheetah as flagship species left only in Iran.
+The ICS is a sophisticated NGO devoted to protecting the Iranian “Big Five” carnivores, generally in conflict with local communities.
+It has been established in 2001 (registration number 13640) and is about to celebrate the “second decade of biodiversity conservation.

 - Investigation to find more on the ecology and status of large carnivores through an ecosystem-based approach;

-- Public awareness about the Iranian large carnivores and their associated biota through education mainly at the local communities;
+- Public awareness on the large Iranian carnivores and their associated biota through education mainly at the local communities;

 - Reducing human-large carnivores conflicts via implementing socio-economic plans;

-- Conserving the large carnivores in their natural habitats, particularly through public participation.
+Conserving the large carnivores in their natural habitats, primarily through public participation.

-Due to lack of wildlife science on the Iranian species, particularly the Five Big, the ICS has focused a remarkable part of its activities on field investigations in order to apply its results to public awareness campaign among local communities.
-Accordingly, local applicable solutions are developed to reduce human-carnivore conflicts.
-Meanwhile, juveniles and youths are the main educational targets, particularly at local communities and should be satisfied to co-exist with them.
+Due to a lack of wildlife science on the Iranian species, notably the Five Big, the ICS has focused a significant part of its activities on field investigations on applying its results to public awareness campaigns among local communities.
+Accordingly, practical local solutions are developed to reduce human-carnivore conflicts.
+Meanwhile, juveniles and youths are the primary educational targets, particularly at local communities, and should be satisfied to co-exist with them.

 As the oldest Iranian NGO still active on wildlife conservation, the ICS has been recognized to receive various well-known awards, such as: